nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/05_UnitTestGuide/02_RequestUnitTest/batch.rst

  Default group ID and individual groups can be used together.
  When both data are mixed, both data of the default group ID and data of the specified group ID are valid.

-Command line parameters
+Command line arguments
 --------------------------
-The method to specify the \ :ref:`Command line parameters <main-run_application>`\  in the test data is described.
+The method to specify the \ :ref:`Command line arguments <main-run_application>`\  in the test data is described.

-To specify the batch start-up parameters, \
+To specify the batch start-up arguments, \
 add a column in the form of ``args[n]``\  (\ **where the index n is an integer greater than or equal to 0**\ ).

  == =========== === ================ =================== ================
  no case        ... args[0]          args[1]             args[2]
  == =========== === ================ =================== ================
  1  xxx case    ...
-First parameter  Second parameter    Third parameter == =========== === ================ =================== ================
+First argument   Second argument     Third argument == =========== === ================ =================== ================

  .. important::